stryker-mutator/stryker-js/docs/configuration.md

 Specify the patterns to all files or directories that are not used to run your tests and thus should _not be copied_ to the sandbox directory for mutation testing.
 Each patterns in this array should be a [`.gitignore`-style glob pattern](https://git-scm.com/docs/gitignore#_pattern_format).

-These patterns are **always ignored**: `['node_modules', '.git', '/reports', '/stryker.log', '.stryker-tmp']`.
+These patterns are **always ignored**: `['node_modules', '.git', '/reports' '*.tsbuildinfo', '/stryker.log', '.stryker-tmp']`.
 Because Stryker always ignores these, you should rarely have to adjust the `"ignorePatterns"` setting at all.
 If you want to undo one of these ignore patterns, you can use the `!` prefix, for example: `['!node_modules']`.

 If a glob pattern starts with `/`, the pattern is relative to the current working directory.
 For example, `/foo.js` matches to `foo.js` but not `subdir/foo.js`.